 - Specialists in information and communication technologies (IT);

 - Intermediate science and engineering technicians and professions;

 - Market-oriented farmers and skilled agricultural and livestock workers;

-- Skilled workers in industry, construction and craftsmen, including skilled workers in metallurgy, metalworking, food processing, wood, clothing, crafts, printing, manufacturing precision instruments, jewelers, artisans, electricity workers and in electronics;
+- Skilled workers in the industry, construction, and craftsmen, including skilled workers in metallurgy, metalworking, food processing, wood, clothing, crafts, printing, manufacturing precision instruments, jewelers, artisans, electricity workers, and electronics;

 - Plant and machine operators and assembly workers, namely fixed plant and machine operators;

 - Workers in the professional activities mentioned above must have at least level 4 of qualification in the European Qualifications Framework or level 35 of the International Standard Classification of Education or have five years of duly proven professional experience;

 - Other professional activities: Administrators and managers of companies that promote productive investment, provided they are assigned to eligible projects and with contracts for granting tax benefits entered into under the Investment Tax Code, approved by Decree-Law No. 162/2014, of October 31st.